Tuition and Fees

 contiguous to Florida.

-- United States citizens living on the Isthmus of Panama, who
+- United States citizens living on the Isthmus of Panama,

-and dependent children.
+spouses and dependent children.

 - Full time instructional and administrative personnel employed